The Siege of Jadotville (film): Plot

-While buying food in the nearest town, Quinlan meets French mercenary Rene Faulques, who has been hired by the mining companies allied to Tshombe's government.
+While buying food in the nearby town, Quinlan meets French mercenary Rene Faulques, who has been hired by the mining companies allied to Tshombe's government.
 Afterwards, he visits the estate of a Belgian colonist, Madam LaFongagne, who tells him that Jadotville contains the world's richest uranium deposits.

-Meanwhile, O'Brien orders UN forces to launch an attack against Government buildings held by the Katangese in Elizabethville.
+Meanwhile, O'Brien orders UN forces to launch an attack against government buildings held by the Katangese in Elizabethville.
 While Indian peacekeepers are attempting to seize the city's radio station, 30 unarmed Katangese radio operators and employees are killed by gunfire and grenades.
 O'Brien orders the incident to be swept under the rug.

 In retaliation, Faulques receives orders to attack Jadotville.
 Katangese forces and mercenaries under Faulques' command attack and besiege the Irish.
 During a brief ceasefire, Faulques vainly demands Quinlan's surrender.

 Quinlan refuses, and his company is attacked repeatedly in separate waves by the Katangese and mercenary forces.
 They kill a total of 300 enemy soldiers, and wound 1,000 enemy soldiers, with zero deaths and only 16 wounded for the Irish.
 Irish, Swedish and Indian UN peacekeepers attempt to reinforce "A" Company but are repelled by separatists.
 An effort to supply water and evacuate the wounded troops by helicopter fails as separatists shoot down the helicopter.

 After numerous extended attack waves, the Irish company is forced to surrender to Faulques's troops after running out of ammunition, food, and drinking water.
 They are held in a Katangese prison for about a month, then are freed in a prisoner exchange deal and allowed to go home.
 After arriving home, Quinlan is informed by General McEntee that "A" Company's surrender causes shame to the UN and the higher ups want to bury the truth of the siege for political reasons.
 Only in 2005 did a full review of the siege clear the soldiers' reputations.